cf7/AvaJava/README.md

 ```

 #####String Operations
-Strings can be added to or subtracted to using addops.
-Integers can also be applied to strings.
+Strings can be added to or subtracted from using '+' and '-'.
+Integers can also be applied to strings via multiplication only.

 ```
 "t" + "e" 		// evalutates to "te"